 Almost every company here has increased its respective dividend for many, many years, and I find it very likely that they’ll continue to do so.
 That means my passive income should just continue to grow over time – along with my purchasing power, since these dividends tend to grow faster than inflation.

-This collection has been built through blood, sweat, and tears… literally.
+This collection of wonderful businesses has been built through blood, sweat, and tears… literally.

 With great pride, I present my Full-Time Fund: